isabella232/dynamic-media-classic.en-1/help/quick-start-ecatalog.md

 **6. Publishing eCatalog and associated PDFs**

-Publishing your eCatalog and associated PDF places it on Scene7 Image Servers so that it can be delivered to your web site and application.
+Publishing your eCatalog and associated PDF places it on Dynamic Media Classic Image Servers so that it can be delivered to your web site and application.
 As part of the publishing process, the Scene7 Publishing System activates the URL string for your eCatalog.
-Use this URL to call the eCatalog from Scene7 Image Servers to your web site or application.
+Use this URL to call the eCatalog from Dynamic Media Classic Image Servers to your web site or application.

 After marking your eCatalog and PDF for publish in the Browse Panel, select the Publish button on the Global Navigation bar to initiate a publish.
 On the Publish screen, click Start Publish.